-A video call is a phone call using an Internet connection, sometimes called VoIP, which utilizes video to transmit a live picture of the person making the call.
+A video call is a phone call using an Internet connection, sometimes called VoIP, that utilizes video to transmit a live picture of the person making the call.
 Video calls are made using a computer's webcam or other electronic devices with a video-capable camera, like a smartphone, tablet, or video-capable phone system.

 Video call on a computer